Photo: San Jerónimo Tlacochahuaya

 Objectives: The worksheet is intended to nurture digital literacy.
 For many good friends, colleagues and family members, the social web is an undecipherable language.
 At the very least the worksheet helps people identify the languages.
 Second, the worksheet focuses on developing quality interaction.
 This will only occur when both parties identify the possible channels and consider the options for engagement.
 Again, the language is tricky.
 What sense do we make of liking, favoriting, sharing, commenting, curating?

-Suggestions: Feel free to download, print, remix this worksheet.
+Suggestions: Feel free to download, print, remix this worksheet developed for the 2017 European Ecotourism Conference.
 Make it suit your purposes.
 You are welcome to embed or curate this worksheet on other websites.
 Comments are most welcome!